-We also ordered a Walnut Crumble, but didn’t eat it completely there, asking for it to be packed so we could eat it later during the drive.
-During this entire time, I didn’t click any pics at all as my cellphone was in the car and I didn’t feel like going out and getting it, even though she was keen on clicking a few.
-My point about baked dishes not being sufficient was also proved when she pinged me later in the day to say she was already hungry again and wished she’d eaten a bit more. 😀
+We also ordered a Walnut Crumble, but didn’t eat it completely there, asking for it to be packed so we could eat it later.
+My point about baked dishes not being sufficient was also proved when she pinged me later in the day to say she was already hungry again and wished she’d eaten more 😀

-The box with the Walnut Crumble still lies in the glove box of my car, carrying memories of an idyllic and pleasant afternoon spent driving through the leafy lanes of Koregaon Park and the splendid ambience at The French Loaf 🙂
+We finished the Walnut Crumble on the drive back, and the box still lies in the glove box of my car, carrying memories of an idyllic and pleasant afternoon spent driving through the leafy lanes of Koregaon Park and the splendid ambience at The French Loaf 🙂

 The French Loaf